SephirotAGI/NineBoxCognitionModel/README.md

 ## IMPORTANT NOTE
 ### Update on NBEOSL File Replacement

 The previous version of the **Nine Box Ethical Open-Source License (NBEOSL)** had to be deleted because GitHub does not allow renaming files.
 A new file, **"Nine Box Ethical Open-Source License (NBEOSL)"**, has been created to replace it.

+This file is now located in the **LICENSES/** folder, alongside a copy of the **CC BY 4.0** license.
+The original **CC BY 4.0** license remains in the root directory to ensure GitHub continues displaying the license at the top of the repository.

 This change **does not affect the license terms or content**—only the file structure has been updated for better clarity and organization.